fhiso/bibliography/bibliography.md

 Tony Proctor, "Proof of the Pudding", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2013/12/proof-of-pudding.html>) -- Examination of what constitutes 'proof', and the different usage of various terms.

+Tony Proctor, "Source Mining", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2015/02/source-mining.html>) -- General discussion of assimilating source information as a bottom-up approach to using that information in both chronological narrative, conclusions, and proof arguments.

 ##Sex/Gender##

 Tony Proctor, "No Sex Please, We're Genealogists!", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2014/05/no-sex-please-were-genealogists.html>) -- General discussion of sex, gender, and lifestyle choices.